reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 ## Integration with bug tracking systems

 Integration with a bug tracking system, can be required for projects that collect defects in a separate tracking tool.
-Integration provides an exchange of information between ReportPortal and the bug tracking system, such as posting bugs and loading bugs, getting updates on their statuses.
+Integration provides an exchange of information between ReportPortal and the bug tracking system, such as posting issues and linking issues, getting updates on their statuses.
 At this time, ReportPortal only allows users to set up and connect to JIRA or RALLY systems.

 Permission: The Administrator can configure the Bug Tracking System on the project settings page in the Management Board.